Class SharedData

 @CheckReturnValue public io.smallrye.mutiny.Uni<Lock> getLock(String name)

 Get an asynchronous lock with the specified name.
-The lock will be passed to the handler when it is available.
+The returned uni will be completed with the lock when it is available.

 In general lock acquision is unordered, so that sequential attempts to acquire a lock, even from a single thread, can happen in non-sequential order.